pmarbaix/embers-db-analysis-figures/README.md

     datasource = "file"
     FILE = path_name_for_the_file_downloaded_from_Marbaix_etal_2024
     ```
+    The template file already indicates the right file name, there is nothing to change if the code and file are in
+    the same directory.

 - Run `python make_figures.py all`.
 This should give you all figures and tables (you might have to close
   the window showing each figure before getting the next one).
 All will be stored in a subdirectory named 'out'.